Wildlife Watching at Little Buffalo State Park

 Once a rare species due to the loss of tree cavities for nest sites, people have helped the bluebird by constructing houses of wood that mimic old woodpecker holes in trees.
 An insect eater, the bluebird usually sits on a fence post or low tree and flies out to catch flying insects.

 Bluebirds also eat many caterpillars.
 The best place to see bluebirds at Little Buffalo State Park is on the Exercise Trail.
-The park has 30 boxes and usually fledges about 80 peeps a year.
+The park has 30 boxes and usually fledges about 80 young birds a year.